cran-task-views/Econometrics/Econometrics.md

   Weibull models with `survreg()`.
 Many more refined models can be found in the `r view("Survival")` task view.
 The Heckman and Singer mixed proportional hazard competing risk model is available in `r pkg("durmod")`.
-- *High-dimensional fixed effects:* Linear models with potentially high-dimensional fixed effects, also for multiple groups, can be fitted by `r pkg("lfe")`.
-The corresponding GLMs are covered in `r pkg("alpaca")`.
+- *High-dimensional fixed effects:* Linear and generalized linear models with potentially high-dimensional fixed effects, also for multiple groups, can be fitted with `r pkg("fixest", priority = "core")`, using optimized parallel C++ code.
+Other implementations of high-dimensional fixed effects are in `r pkg("lfe")` and `r pkg("alpaca")` for linear and generalized linear models, respectively.
-  Another implementation, based on C++ code covering both OLS and GLMs is in `r pkg("fixest")`.
 - *Miscellaneous:* Further more refined tools for microeconometrics are provided in the `r pkg("micEcon")` family of packages: Analysis with Cobb-Douglas, translog, and quadratic functions is in `r pkg("micEcon")`;